codejake/hackintosh-guide/README.md

 ### Upgrade your 970 EVO Plus Firmware

+Note: If you have a 970 EVO, or a 970 EVO Pro, you're already fine.
+The following information is strictly for the **970 EVO Plus* model!

 Out of the box, your 970 EVO Plus SSD is probably going to be incompatible with macOS.
 You *must* apply the May 2019 firmware update before you begin the macOS installation procedure.